-Howard Rosenberg is a Pulitzer Prize-winning former television critic for The Los Angeles.
+Howard Rosenberg is a Pulitzer Prize-winning former television critic for The Los Angeles Times.

-At the University of Southern California, Rosenberg teaches critical writing and a TV symposium in the School of Cinema and Media Studies, and formerly taught news ethics in the Annenberg School for Communication and Journalism.
+Rosenberg was a member of the adjunct faculty at the University of Southern California for 28 years, until recently teaching critical writing and a TV symposium in the School of Cinema and Media Studies and earlier news ethics in the Annenberg School for Communication and Journalism.

 He has published two non-fiction books:

 An anthology of Rosenberg’s columns and essays, “Not So Prime Time: Chasing the Trivial on American Television,” was granted coveted “Star” status by Publisher’s Weekly, which anointed it a “delectable book of crisp, witty and caustic criticism.”
 Said Kirkus Reviews: “Rosenberg is the real thing—a serious, thoughtful, lucent writer…No one has mapped TV’s terrain more thoroughly and starkly.”

 Rosenberg’s second non-fiction book, No Time to Think: The Menace of Media Speed and the 24-hour News Cycle, was written with Charles S. Feldman.
 The Associated Press found it “compelling and insightful,” Booklist proclaimed it “often humorous and completely engrossing,” and the Library Journal said, “This book pulls no punches.”

 Satirical mystery novels now head Rosenberg’s publishing agenda, most recently Up Yours! whose Nick and Nora Charles-style sleuths confront a bizarre collision of homicides and hemorrhoids in a fancy Los Angeles suburb.